Garden-based learning: Increased environmental awareness

 Environmental awareness and attitudes toward the environment is also seen to improve especially in urban schools where the garden-based learning programs in the schools may be some of the only times these students can connect with the outdoors away from city streets.

 Higher Learning Achievements

 Studies indicate students that participated in school gardening activities scored significantly higher on science achievement tests compared to students that did not experience any garden-based learning activities.
 Other research has indicated that weekly use of gardening activities and related classroom activities help improve science achievement test scores.
 The reasoning behind these improvements is connected to the holistic, integrated, hands-on, project based, cooperative and experiential learning activities that are all aspects of garden based education.
 In other words, student engagement in class is increased because they are being intrinsically motivated by "real world" experiences in a more informal setting than the classroom.
-However, it is important to note the extent to which students improve varies because every student learns differently and has preferred learning styles, which work best for them.

 Increased Life Skills

 Research has highlighted the many improvements in life skills that can be attributed to children's garden programs.
 These skills include: enhancement of moral education, increasing appreciation for nature, increasing responsibility, developing patience, increases in relationship skills, and increases in self-esteem, help students develop a sense of ownership and responsibility, and helps foster relationships with family members, peers, and their community.